 Every year, hundreds of Canadians travel to the U.S. for late-term abortions when medically necessary.
 The rationale for going out-of-country for abortion is usually related to long wait times in Canada or a lack of local providers.
 Often, the cost is covered by the province, though Nova Scotia, New Brunswick, and Newfoundland will not cover out-of-country abortions, even if medically necessary.

 Let’s talk politics – are any of the major parties going to change the legality of abortion in Canada?

 Nope.
 All major parties agree that abortion should remain legal.

-So, why are people talking about this as if it’s a relevant issue for this fall’s election?
+So, why are people talking about this as if it’s a relevant issue for the election?

 Ok, so here’s the thing: polls are showing Andrew Scheer, leader of the federal Conservatives, will likely be the next PM.
 Yes, Scheer has affirmed that abortion will remain legal, buttttt some aspects of his past and his party have pro-choice activists concerned.

-He has also engaged with pro-life groups in the past, and while he did not attend this month’s anti-abortion march in Ottawa, 11 of his Conservative MPs did – a fact that the Liberal party has not been shy to point out.
+He has also engaged with pro-life groups in the past, and while he did not attend an anti-abortion march in Ottawa, 11 of his Conservative MPs did – a fact that the Liberal party has not been shy to point out.